srinivasvadde/videos/README.md

 ### Set Video RT/RRBT
-To call any exposed methoda, you must initialize RTSdkClient with proper values as mentioned above section.
+To activate video RT need to invoke below exposed methods you must initialize RTSdkClient with proper values as mentioned above section.
-Note :Make sure to use the init(application or activity context) method to initialize RTSdkClient.

 ```yml
   setRT(VideoContentDTO contentDTO, IResponseHandler<String> iResponseHandler);
 ```
+Note :Make sure to use the init(application or activity context) method to initialize RTSdkClient.

 ## VideoContentDTO

+Video Content DTO contains details of the video file like id, title of the content, video file thumbnails and file or path of the video content.

 ### All rights reserved